 - You can begin to think about possible responses, about best-case/worst-case scenarios, etc. Better now than when under the pressure of an actual crisis.

-to create it – e.g., to lay off employees, or to make a major acquisition.
+In some cases, of course, you know a crisis will occur because you’re planning to create it – e.g., to lay off employees, or to make a major acquisition.

 There is a more formal method of gathering this information I call a “vulnerability audit,” about which information is available here.

 2. Identify Your Crisis Communications Team

 A small team of senior executives should be identified to serve as your organization’s Crisis Communications Team.
 Ideally, the organization’s CEO will lead the team, with the firm’s top public relations executive and legal counsel as his or her chief advisers.
 If your in-house PR executive does not have sufficient crisis communications expertise, he or she may choose to retain an agency or independent

 consultant with that specialty.
 Other team members are typically the heads of your major organizational divisions, as any situation that rises to the level of being a crisis will affect your entire organization.
 And sometimes, the team also needs to include those with special knowledge related to the current crisis, e.g., subject-specific experts.

 Let me say a word about legal counsel.
 Historically, I used to have to do a lot of arm-wresting with attorneys over strategy and messaging.
 They were focused strictly on the court of law and, of course, a crisis manager is focused primarily on the court of public opinion.
 More and more lawyers understand that the organization in crisis can be destroyed in the court of public opinion years before the legal process plays out.
 And attorneys have also come to understand that, while “no comment” translates as “we’re guilty or hiding something” to the public, there are a lot of ways to say very little without compromising legal matters, while still appearing responsive to those seeking more information.